 Who doesn’t love cheesecake?
 It’s sweet, decadent, and surprisingly filling.
 If you’ve bought a large portion or baked a whole cake and got some leftovers, how do you store this dessert?
 More importantly, does cheesecake go bad?

 Or maybe you’re hosting a small party for a few friends in the middle of the week.
 And while they love your cheesecake, you can’t find the time to whip it up the same day you throw the party.
 So you’re thinking about making it in advance, but you’re not sure if freezing it will work or not.

 In either case, if you’re ready to learn a thing or two about storage, shelf life, freezing, and going bad of cheesecake, read on.

 How to Store Cheesecake

 Obviously, you should keep it covered, so it doesn’t absorb odors from the fridge and doesn’t dry out.
 To cover it, use a cake carrier, or cut the leftovers into smaller pieces and put them into airtight containers.
 Alternatively, you can wrap the cake with aluminum foil or plastic wrap.

-As you probably expect, the cheesecake in the fridge keeps freshness for only a few days.
+As you probably expect, the cheesecake in the fridge keeps fresh for only a few days.
 So if you want to keep it around for longer, it’s best to freeze it.
 And cheesecake is one of the cakes that freezes quite well, and many bakeries recommend freezing the leftovers.

 Basically, you need to wrap the cake with something freezer-safe, so the cake doesn’t dry out or suffer from freezer burn.
 It can be anything like an airtight container, freezer bag, or a double layer of aluminum foil.
 Just make sure you don’t squash the pieces when wrapping.